nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

-The following activity diagram summarizes what happens when a user executes a findmod command:
+The following activity diagram summarizes what happens when a user executes a mview command:

 ![ViewModuleActivityDiagram](./images/ViewModuleActivityDiagram.png)